 Rural communities need support to develop sustainable livelihoods resilient to climate change and natural disasters.
-The project in Cambodia is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).

 Pig Poo People Power!

 As the climate changes, people living in poverty are hurt first.
 Yet your help through ALWS, and our partner Life With Dignity (LWD) in Cambodia is finding creative solutions… like Pig Poo Power!

 Nget Son says: “I am a farmer.
 We are growing vegetables like potatoes and cucumbers.